Aetherinox/proteus-apt-repo/README.md

 <br />

-This apt repository works in a similar manner to other official repos such as http://xx.archive.ubuntu.com/ubuntu.
+This apt repository works similarly to other official repos such as http://xx.archive.ubuntu.com/ubuntu.
 To utilize this repository, you will add this repo to your Ubuntu sources list, which will then allow you to install packages just as you normally would using `apt` or `apt-get`.

 <br />